Avogadro/avogadro.cc/tutorials/13-console.md

 Getting Started
 ===============

-In case the python terminal is not visible, it can be made visible by checking the 'Settings \> Toolbars \> Python Terminal' checkbox.
+In case the python terminal is not visible, it can be made visible by checking the `Settings` &rarr; Toolbars \> Python Terminal' checkbox.

 ![](/images/Tut_console_1.png)